Okipa/laravel-table/README.md

 });
 ```

-Once executed, action are emitting a last `table:row:action:executed` Livewire event with the action `$executedMessage` parameter.
+Once executed, all actions are emitting a `table:row:action:executed` Livewire event with the action `string $executedMessage` argument.

 Following the same logic, you'll have to intercept it from a JS script like this one: